gamblevore/speedie/Documentation/Message.md

 ## Messages
 (aka **Jeebox**)

+This is an overview of how to us the Message class, without going into the details of the [functions and properties of Message](MessageClass.md).

 In Speedie, when you parse a string using `string.parse`, you get back a tree.
 A `Message` is a node within a parsed tree.
 The format we are parsing, is called “Jeebox” ([http://jeebox.org]()).
-Expert progrmamers might have heard of an "abstract syntax tree"... well Jeebox's Message class is an AST.

-You can parse strings, but also files.
-Parsing files is better because error messages created will point back to the file.
+You can parse strings or files.
+But parsing files, lets any errors created point back to the file.

 The format “Jeebox” can represent both code and data (and more, be creative!).
-Here is some data.
+Here is some data in jeebox:

     file_list
         item "/path/to/file1" (Picture)